lgardaire/Karger-Algorithm/README.md

 If you do not have pip install it <https://pip.pypa.io/en/stable/installing/>

 ## Use
-First you need to make the project
+First you need to make the project with the commands :

+- To create the executable to run the three algorithms

+    make algo.ex
+- To create the executable to run the statistics on the three algorithms

+    make stat.ex

-Then you can launch algo.ex or stat.ex they both have a -h that displays how to use them
+Then you can launch the executables algo.ex and stat.ex They both have a -h that displays how to use them